RichDavis1/QuickPortfolio/README.md

 # QuickPortfolio
-Quick Portfolio is a Laravel website template for developers who want to quickly create a portfolio website.
+Quick Portfolio is a no-hassle Laravel website template for developers who want to quickly create a portfolio website.

 ## Installation